How many comets were discovered by Jean-Louis Pons?

 genuine

-see No. 4, second discovery (so formally rather a recovery) of this comet by Pons
+Identical to no. 4, second discovery (so it is formally rather a recovery) of this comet by Pons.

 20